Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • There is an increasing number of cases of high blood pressure in rural and urban areas.

-• Risk factors that are lifestyle-related, including lack of physical exercise and poor diet, are on the upswing.
+• Risk factors related to lifestyle, including lack of physical exercise and poor diet, are increasing.

 What These Statistics Mean for You

-• There is no longer an age restriction on lifestyle diseases.
+• There is no longer an age restriction of lifestyle diseases.

 • Risk factors can be identified early by health checkups conducted every year.